 Mr. Feliu is a well-respected and seasoned mediator having mediated cases for over 30 years.
-He has also been called upon by the American Arbitration Association to train new or inexperienced mediators.
+He has also been called upon by the American Arbitration Association to train new or inexperienced mediators and serves on the AAA’s Master Mediator Panel.

 Mr. Feliu has mediated both employment and commercial disputes for the American Arbitration Association, on an ad hoc basis, and for the federal courts raising a wide variety of claims.
 For example, Mr. Feliu has experience mediating: breach of commercial contracts and partnership disputes; disputes involving limitations on post-employment activities; breach of fiduciary duty and duty of loyalty claims; allegations of discrimination and harassment based on sex, sexual orientation, age, race, national origin, religion and other protected categories; retaliation and whistleblower claims; breach of executive and employment contracts; executive compensation disputes, including stock option and stock valuation disputes, and; common law claims such as defamation, tortious interference, and negligence.